ouster-lidar/ouster-sdk/readme.md

 * Make sure the OS1 is connected to the network and has obtained a dhcp lease.
 See accompanying documentation for more details
 * You should see a binary called `ouster_client_example` in your build directory on success
 * Run `ouster_client_example <os1_hostname> <udp_data_dest_ip>` where `<os1_hostname>` is the hostname or IP address of the OS1 sensor, and `<udp_data_dest_ip>` is the IP to which the sensor should send lidar data

+## Building the visualizer
+* The visualizer is not built using ROS
+* Build with `cd /path/to/ouster_example/ouster_viz && mkdir build && cd build && cmake .. && make`

+## Running the visualizer (does not require ROS)
+* The example visualiser can be used to display point clouds and range/intensity/noise images for the OS1 sensor
+* You should see a binary called "viz" in your build directory on success
+* Run `./viz <os1_hostname> <udp_data_dest_ip>`, passing the same arguments as for `ouster_client_example`

 ## Building the Sample ROS Node
 * Supports Ubuntu 16.04 with ROS Kinetic (for ouster_ros)